How to Write and Deliver a Meaningful Eulogy in 6 Steps

 And, second, remind yourself that there’s no right or wrong when it comes to writing and presenting your eulogy.
 Short or long, emotional or stoic, humorous or heartfelt—if the words, the stories, and the memories speak to you, then you’ve succeeded in honoring your loved one.

-Start Here: Back to Basics
+1. Back to Basics

-Because crafting a eulogy is laden with deep, sometimes painful emotions, starting with a clear-cut and less charged first step can be helpful.
+Because crafting a eulogy is laden with deep, sometimes painful emotions, starting with a clear-cut and less-charged first step can be helpful.
 Many eulogies include a brief bio or history of the deceased, including family connections, professional and personal achievements, and other characteristics or attributes, such as a beloved hometown or favorite pastime.
 Often collecting and organizing these facts can help fuel the evolution of your eulogy.
-Once in place, they’ll be a good foundation for your remarks and, more importantly, will give the momentum to push through the more personal steps that follow.
+Once in place, they’ll be a good foundation for your remarks and, more importantly, will give you the momentum to push through the more personal steps that follow.

-Next Step: Let Your Mind Wander
+2. Let Your Mind Wander

 Chances are your loved one’s death conjured up many memories, stories, and lessons from the past.
 You may have some favorites that you’ve recounted over and over in recent years, but many special moments may not be so top-of-mind.
 Give yourself license to reflect, remember and let your mind wander through your shared history.
 Jot down notes as things spring to mind and, for now, don’t worry about connecting the dots.
 Just take the time to delve into your journey together and see where it takes you.

-Writing Your Eulogy: Find Common Threads
+3. Find Common Threads

 Now that you’ve got your key facts and personal anecdotes in place, many find it valuable to look for a common thread or theme in the content—and that’s often easier than it sounds.
 People have strong character traits that typically inform much of what they do throughout their lives.
-Maybe this person was a relentless thrill-seeker with unbridled energy and a limitless imagination.
+Maybe this person was a relentless thrill-seeker with unbridled energy and limitless imagination.
 Maybe she pushed you and everyone around her to see the possibilities in themselves.
 Or maybe he gave selflessly and effortlessly, helping elevate others whenever and however he could.